-Stained Glass Window Shows Jesus Christ with Dark Skin, Stirring Questions About Race in New England
+Stained Glass Window Shows Jesus Christ With Dark Skin, Stirring Questions About Race in New England

 “This window is unique and highly unusual,” said Virginia Raguin, a professor of humanities emerita at the College of the Holy Cross in Worcester, Massachusetts, and an expert on the history of stained-glass art.
 “I have never seen this iconography for that time.”

-The 12-foot tall, 5-foot wide (3.7 meters by 1.5 meters) window depicts two biblical passages in which women, also painted with dark skin, appear as equals to Christ.
+The 12-foot tall, 5-foot wide window depicts two biblical passages in which women, also painted with dark skin, appear as equals to Christ.
 One shows Christ in conversation with Martha and Mary, the sisters of Lazarus, from the Gospel of Luke.
 The other shows Christ speaking to the Samaritan woman at the well from the Gospel of John.

 Get New England news, weather forecasts and entertainment stories to your inbox.
 Sign up for NECN newsletters.